-We have produced a cycle map for the area covering:
+We have produced a cycle and walking map for the area covering:

 - City of Stirling